Respect, companionship, and active labour support throughout the birthing process

 OUR FOCUS AREAS

-We are investing in a collaborative digital platform to support capacity building of maternal healthcare workers and improve maternal health outcomes across India.
-To be implemented through alliances with like-minded partners and development sector experts, this is an instance of Societal Platform thinking, a way to address societal challenges at scale, with speed, sustainably.
+We host Aastrika Sphere, a collaborative digital platform to support capacity building of maternal healthcare workers and improve maternal health outcomes across India.
+Implemented through alliances with like-minded partners and development sector experts, this is an instance of Societal Platform thinking, a way to address societal challenges at scale, with speed, sustainably.
 A key focus of this initiative is to ensure respectful maternity care for all birthing women.

 As a part of the larger ecosystem of Nilekani Philanthropies, the inspiration for Aastrika comes from Janhavi's personal experience, under the mentorship of a reputed, socially minded family.